V2power/vgmdownloader/README.md

    - Game search mechanism - ✅
    - Song download - ✅
    - Download with differents formats - ✅
+   - Download the game image cover - ❌
    - Visual Interface - ❌
    - Save the files in a different location - ❌
    - Fix the duplicated download from the same song problem - ❌